 Is the Sony H300 a good camera?
-The H300 has a Camera Elo of 1150.
+The H300 has a Camera Elo of 1108.
 This rating puts the H300 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the H300 also ranks below average. – Well, the Sony H300 is more than 6 years old, and there have been many other good digital cameras released since 2014.
+In terms of its sensor size category (small sensor cameras), the H300 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Sony H300 is more than 9 years old, and there have been many other good digital cameras released since 2014.

 |Fixed lens compact camera|